kek/kmail/README.md

 ## Roadmap

+There is probably a race condition where if a mailbox gets two deliveries at the same time, one of them will be lost.
+Perhaps it can be solved by storing the objects differently.

 Not yet implemented:

 - Requiring the correct password to download a package.
 - We should have a Dockerfile to build a deployable image and we also need to make the Riak endpoint configurable to be able to run in for example Kubernetes